Altinity/clickhouse-regression/alter/table/requirements/replace_partition_requirements.md

 * Both tables have the same partition key, the same `ORDER BY` key, and the same primary key.
 * Both tables have the same storage policy.

+### Moving Partitions Between Tables With Different Structure

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Conditions.Different.Structure
+#### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Conditions.Different.Structure
 version: 1.0

 [ClickHouse] SHALL not support the usage of `REPLACE PARTITION` between two tables when tables have different structure.

+### Moving Partitions Between Tables With Different Partition Key

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Conditions.Different.Key
+#### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Conditions.Different.Key
 version: 1.0

 [ClickHouse] SHALL not support the usage of `REPLACE PARTITION` between two tables when tables have different partition key, `ORDER BY` key and primary key.

+### Moving Partitions Between Tables With Different Storage Policy

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Conditions.Different.StoragePolicy
+#### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Conditions.Different.StoragePolicy
 version: 1.0

 [ClickHouse] SHALL not support the usage of `REPLACE PARTITION` between two tables when tables have different storage